wenkaiingermany/NCE_03/Lesson_02.md

 I heard that you recently changed jobs, and you got a good raise, right?
 Congratulations!
 Thanks!
 I think the new job will be much more satisfying.

+be always doing sth.   厌烦的语气
+He is always being late.
+People are always talking about the problems of youth.

+Mary is always complaining about her job.
+Maybe if you try typing letters every day, you'd see what it's like.

+The woman would understand if she did Mary's job.

+be forever doing sth.
+He is forever talking about the friendly people, the clean atmosphere, the closeness to nature and gentle pace of living.

+be constantly / continually doing sth.
+The boys are constantly / continually arguing.

+Your behavior reflects on me, and i can't do my job if you're contantly humuliating me.
+Constantly?
+Aside from today, give me one example.

+reflect on sb.

+keep (on) doing sth.
+From the moment he arrived there, he kept on pestering his doctor to tell him when he would be able to go home.
+In the process, he enjoyed himself thoroughly and kept telling everybody how much he hated hospitals.

+do sth. all the time.
+I thought the doctor said you should stay off your foot until the swelling goes down.
+She did.
+It just makes me uncomfortable to ask my friends to wait on me all the time.
+wait on sb. 为某人服务

+One would expect them to know their parts by heart and never have cause to falter.

+one ... or another
+He is always asking me for money for one cause or another.
+Beginners will err at one time of another.
+Everyone can con'tribute to society in one way or another.

+one ... after another
+one day after another
+encounter one difficulty after another
+achieve one success after another

+As no pumas had been reported missing from any zoo in the country, this one must have been in the possession of a private collector and somehow managed to escape.

+have sth. done 请某人做某事
+I'm going to have my hair cut this weekend.
+people woudl rather pay large sums of money than have their life work destroyed by gangsters.

+King Charles I had his head cut off.
+The house had its window broken in the explosion.

+The sea bed was scoured with powerful nets and there was tremendous excitement on board when a chest was raised from the bottom.

+He lost his confidence -> Confidence deserted him.
+I couldn't sleep that night. -> That night sleep eluded me.
+We only travelled half the distance at sunset. -> Sunset met us halfway.
+The past few years witnessed the great influx of foreigners to China, for travelling, studies or business.

+My little daughter is always complaining of one illness or another, but she has never managed to get permission to be at home.

+used to do
+I used to get up early.

+be / become / get used to n./doing
+I'm used to getting up early.
+'We'll get used to that, Bill,' said the vicar.
+Life is not fair, get used to it. --Bill Gates

+be accustomed to (doing) sth.
+For men accustomed to eating seven-course dinners and sleeping between fine linen sheets at home, the change to the Alps must have been hard indeed.

+strike the hours
+It would strike tweleve in twenty minuts.

+ever since: adv. / prep. / conj. 从那以后， 一直......(用完成时)
+There are countless people who, ever since their early years, have learned to associate snails with food.
+You know how she feels about you.
+It's been the same way ever since we were kids.

+Lao Wang who used to work hard day and night was laid off two years ago and has been lazy ever since.